 While we traditionally think of garlic as the ultimate flavor enhancer, it's also one of nature's finest medicinal foods and packs a punch in the health and wellness stakes.
 Celebrity wellness maven, birth doula, and Mama Glow founder Latham Thomas (she's helped everyone from Alicia Keys to Serena Williams) is a big fan.

 "I eat garlic every damn day," she said.
-"No matter what, I temper my greens with garlic, I add it to my salad dressings that I whip up from scratch; all the soups I am eating to stay toasty this winter have a base of onions, garlic, and celery."
+"No matter what, I temper my greens with garlic, I add it to my salad dressings that I whip up from scratch; all the soups I am eating have a base of onions, garlic, and celery."

 Thomas's mom put garlic in a lot of their family meals growing up, and she attributes her good health not only to healthy lifestyle practices but to the antioxidant, antibacterial, antifungal, and antiviral foods she eats—garlic being the main one.

 "Garlic is rich in vitamin C, vitamin B6, and manganese," she said.
 "It boosts the immune system and is a must-have pantry ingredient to combat the common cold.
 It lowers blood cholesterol, which can lower the risk of heart disease.
 The high doses of sulfur compounds in garlic can protect against toxic heavy metals, decreasing the risk of organ damage.
 It combats candida and other fungal infections that can colonize the gut or vaginal canal.
 When you chop up garlic cloves and leave them exposed to the air for an hour, it helps to release the medicinal power of the allium, the active ingredient in the garlic."